Saketsuraj/smart-contract/Readme.md

-Steps to complete the assignment:
+Steps taken to complete this task:

 1. Created a metamask account and added test rinkeby wallet
 2. Created a infura account